LuCeHe/lucehe.github.io/_posts/2021-11-20-zerovariance.md

 where you don't use anymore $L_2$, but $L_q$, could be used to prove as well a bound on even moments with odd moments.

-A minimal generalization is given by
+A minimal generalization is given by what I will call Theorem 2

 $$
 \begin{align*}